 Personally, I believe that any breed of dog can show aggression and act unpredictable if raised incorrectly by irresponsible owners and unfortunately, the following dogs seem to have had a lot of media coverage regarding their temperament and disposition.

 Most dogs will only attack if they, their family or their property is threatened in any way.
-They should be socialised from a very early age and trained using positive techniques such as rewarding good behaviour.
+They should be socialised from a very early age, and trained using positive techniques such as rewarding good behaviour, and a high-quality dog training collar.

 Never hit your dog.
 Please!!!